pallgeuer/DeepStack/README.md

 ```
 The following installs PyTorch 1.10.2 along with TensorRT 8.2.5 into the new
 conda environment `myproj` based on an existing installation of CUDA 11.3, but
-does not explicitly compile TensorRT into PyTorch:
+does not explicitly compile TensorRT into PyTorch (note that this explicit
+support of TensorRT is very minimal and buggy anyway):
 ```
 CFG_CONDA_ENV=myproj ./install-pytorch-1.10.2-cuda-11.3-trtext-8.2.5.sh
 ```